Best Defensive Youth Football Drills

 Defensive backs (DBs) thrive on anticipation and fluid movement.
 To develop great DBs:

-W Drill: Zigzag through pylons (set up in a W formation) while staying low to the ground.
+W Drill: Players will take turns zigzagging through pylons (set up in a W formation) while staying low to the ground.
+For added pressure, set a timer to encourage quick decision-making and speed.

-Pad Punch Drill: DL will deliver a quick, explosive punch to the blocker’s pads right at the snap.
+Pad Punch Drill: DL will deliver a quick, explosive punch to the blocker’s chest or shoulder pads.
+After the punches, the DL should drive forward with proper footwork.

 Conclusion